invisible-college/ietf-braid-draft/wiki-braid.md

 We have a working prototype of the Braid protocol, and have deployed it with production websites.
 This document describes the new protocol, how it differs from prior versions of HTTP, and a plan to deploy it in a backwards-compatible way, where web developers can opt into the new synchronization features without breaking the rest of the web.

-## Braid's Common Model for Synchronization
+## A Common Model for Synchronization

 Even though there are many synchronizers, it is possible for them to communicate in a common language.
 Different synchronizers use different data structures internally, and have different network messages-- however, the *information* they send can all be represented with a common set of concepts: